No. 151 Wing RAF: Operation Benedict

 Vaenga airfield had an adequate surface of compacted sand which became very bumpy in wet weather.
-Airfield facilities were linked by a tarmac road but beyond the perimeter, there were only cart tracks.
+Airfield facilities were linked by a tarmac road but beyond the perimeter there were only cart tracks.
 Accommodation was in brick buildings but wooden huts were found to be unkempt.
 Bedding was new, the food was ample, though some considered to be a little greasy and the sanitation was hideous, leading to the British naming the main latrine, directly over a cesspit, "The Kremlin".
 Co-operation from the Russians was excellent and Isherwood established rapport with the Soviet commanding general and gained the agreement of the Russians on bomber escort tactics.

 Within 24 hours of commencing operations, the wing shot down its first German aircraft.
 On 12 September, five Hurricanes of 81 Squadron intercepted a Henschel reconnaissance aircraft and five Messerschmitt Bf 109 escorts from Petsamo.
 The Hurricanes carried only six of their battery of eight machine-guns but shot down three Bf 109s and damaged the Henschel for a loss of one aircraft and pilot.
 In its five weeks of operations, the wing claimed 16 victories, four probables and seven aircraft damaged.
 The winter snows began on 22 September and the conversion of VVS pilots and ground crew to Hurricanes began in mid-October.
 In late November the RAF party returned, less various signals staff.
 During a scramble, the pilot of a 134 Squadron Hurricane taxied with two airmen sitting on the tail to counter the bumpy surface.
 The pilot took off unaware that the airmen were still there and crashed soon after, the pilot being seriously injured and the airmen killed.

 Aftermath

 Analysis

-151 Wing "carried out 365 sorties during its stay at Vaenga, claiming 11 Messerschmitt fighters and three Ju 88 bombers shot down" The main objectives of the 1941 expedition to Murmansk, to show the quality of the Hurricane aircraft when properly handled and to train Soviet pilots and their ground crews on the British military equipment, that would soon be supplied to the Soviet Union.
+Number 151 Wing "carried out 365 sorties during its stay at Vaenga, claiming 11 Messerschmitt fighters and three Ju 88 bombers shot down" The main objectives of the 1941 expedition to Murmansk, were to show the quality of the Hurricane aircraft when properly handled and to train Soviet pilots and their ground crews on the British military equipment, that would soon be supplied to the Soviet Union.
 The operation was judged to have fulfilled these objectives.
 Only 81 Squadron received the battle honour 'Russia, 1941'.
-The Soviet Union recognised the contribution of No. 151 Wing, by the awards of the Order of Lenin to Wing Commander Ramsbottom-Isherwood, Squadron Leaders A. H. Rook and A. G. Miller and Flight Sergeant Haw.
+The Soviet Union recognised the contribution of 151 Wing by the awards of the Order of Lenin to Wing Commander Ramsbottom-Isherwood, Squadron Leaders A. H. Rook and A. G. Miller and Flight Sergeant Charlton Haw.
 In 1944, the Engineering Officer in charge of assembling the Hurricanes, Flight Lieutenant Gittins, was awarded the Order of the Red Star.